The Writing Center for Creative Aging: Who We Are

 Founding Director & Teaching Artist for The Writing Center for Creative Aging

 Shelley Benaroya is a published writer and poet who has taught creative writing and composition for more than 20 years.
-As a teaching artist, certified English teacher, and college instructor, she has helped students—young and old—discover the poet, the storyteller, within.
+As a teaching artist, certified English teacher, and college instructor, she has helped students—young and old—discover the poet and storyteller within.

 Among her awards are poetry and teaching fellowships from the New Jersey State Council on the Arts and the Geraldine R. Dodge Foundation.
 Shelley is a National Center for Creative Aging-trained teaching artist.
 In 2012, she was one of a dozen tri-state teaching artists selected to complete NCCA’s “Arts & Aging Core Training” held at the Arts Council of Princeton.

-Her work has appeared in Diner, Dream International Quarterly, Ekphrasis, The Edison Literary Review, Journal of the British Interplanetary Society, The Lyric, Mad Poets Review, Mobius, Thirteenth Moon, U.S. I Worksheets, and elsewhere.
+Her work has appeared in All the Sins, Burningwood Literary Review, Diner, The Edison Literary Review, Ekphrasis, The Ekphrastic Review, Journal of the British Interplanetary Society, Letters Journal, The Lyric, Mad Poets Review, Mobius, The Road Not Taken: A Journal of Formal Verse, Thirteenth Moon, U.S. I Worksheets and elsewhere.
 In 2017, she received the Ekphrasis Prize and a Pushcart Prize nomination.

 She has worked as an arts education administrator, writer, editor, and public relations executive for such companies as the AIE Consortium, CES Publishing, Simon & Shuster, Highgate Pictures, The Rowland Company, and NBC News.